spectra-g/scratch-tabs/ARCHITECTURE.md

     *   Handles auto-formatting if appropriate (paste operations only)
     *   Updates internal content tracking for future comparisons
 5. The `content` property in the `tabsStore` for that specific tab is updated.
 6.  **Crucially, no major re-renders occur.** The `EditorInstance` is not re-rendered because it doesn't depend on `tab.content`.
+Cursor position changes also do not trigger re-renders as they are handled by Monaco's native view state.
 The `TabBar` might re-render if it depends on `tab.content` for something like a line count indicator, but this is a small, localized update.
 7. Periodically, `persistenceStore.saveState()` runs, reads the up-to-date content from `tabsStore`, and saves it to `IndexedDB`.

 This flow ensures that typing is always responsive, as it's handled entirely by Monaco, with only a lightweight state update happening in the background through the centralized handler.